pymor/pymor/docs/source/tutorial_mor_with_anns.md

 tangent activation function ({math}`\tanh(x)=\frac{\exp(x)-\exp(-x)}{\exp(x)+\exp(-x)}`) used for the respective layers in the LSTM network.
 Finally, the layer {math}`P` denotes a projection layer that projects vectors of the internal size to the hidden respectively output size.
-Hence, internally, the LSTM can deal with larger quantities and finally project them onto a space with a desired size.
+Hence, internally, the LSTM can deal with larger quantities and finally projects them onto a space with a desired size.

 We will take a closer look at the individual components of an LSTM cell in the subsequent